DNACENSolutions/dnac_ansible_workflows/workflows/device_templates/README.md

 ## I. Procedure
 ### Prepare your Ansible environment:

-- nstall Ansible if you haven't already
+- install Ansible if you haven't already
 - Ensure you have network connectivity to your Catalyst Center instance.
 - Checkout the project and playbooks: git@github.com:cisco-en-programmability/catalyst-center-ansible-iac.git